BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Approach

 \subsection{Dual-Process Modules}

-\textbf{DRM-IRM coordination.} While the DRM and IRM serve distinct computational roles, effective OVMM requires coordination between continuous monitoring and strategic planning (Fig.~\ref{fig:overview}).
+\textbf{DRM-IRM coordination.} While the DRM and IRM serve distinct roles, effective OVMM requires coordination between continuous monitoring and strategic planning (Fig.~\ref{fig:overview}).
 We achieve this through bidirectional information flow between the modules, as illustrated in Fig.~\ref{fig:flow}.
 The DRM provides task-specific guidance prompt $\mathcal{G}_{t}$ that dynamically reconfigures the IRM's attention—shifting from ``identify task-relevant objects and receptacles'' during exploration to ``monitor gripper-object alignment and placement stability'' during manipulation.
-Conversely, the IRM supplies continuous environmental feedback: during exploration, newly detected objects trigger asynchronous position computation and memory updates; during manipulation, it enables reactive control through immediate local corrections or escalation to the DRM when local adjustments fail.
+Conversely, the IRM supplies continuous environmental feedback: during exploration, newly detected or relocated objects asynchronously update the object registry $\mathcal{R}_t$ without full map reconstruction; during manipulation, it enables reactive control through immediate local corrections or escalation to the DRM when local adjustments fail.

 This bidirectional coordination ensures the system remains both deliberate and responsive.
 During the execution of an action, the IRM handles transient scene changes and small execution deviations in the background while the robot continues moving, and the robot only stops when the IRM identifies a situation that invalidates the ongoing plan.
 As a result, \method avoids unnecessary stop-and-update cycles while still reacting promptly to task-relevant changes, mitigating the trade-off between maintaining awareness and the cost of full-scene updates.
+This coordination also addresses cases where objects move during a 3D reconstruction phase: although such movement can render parts of the reconstructed map outdated, the IRM continues to monitor the video stream and updates the object registry $\mathcal{R}_t$ when an object is detected at a new position, ensuring that subsequent planning uses the most recent location without requiring a full re-reconstruction.

 \textbf{DRM.} To implement the planning component of this coordination, we employ a multimodal LLM as the DRM, which operates at navigation targets or when triggered by the IRM.
 Upon activation, the robot executes a \texttt{look\_around} primitive to capture surrounding views and performs 3D semantic scene reconstruction following prior work~\cite{liu2024dynamem}.
 This reconstruction updates the memory $\mathcal{M}_t$ that maintains: (1) a 3D semantic scene representation $\mathcal{S}_t$, \ie, 3D voxel map, (2) a 2D occupancy projection $\mathcal{U}_t$ derived from $\mathcal{S}_t$ for effective spatial reasoning, encoding navigable areas, obstacles, and semantic labels, (3) action history $\mathcal{H}_t = \{a_1,...,a_t\}$, and (4) an object registry $\mathcal{R}_t = \{(c_i, p_i)\}_{i=1}^{N_t}$ accumulating $N_t$ discovered objects with category $c_i$ and position $p_i=(x_i, y_i, z_i)$.
 Using the task instruction $\mathcal{P}$ and memory $\mathcal{M}_t$, the DRM generates planning decisions: